Ryanakml/Reinforcement-Learning-Concept-and-Implementation/README.md

 ## How to Use

 1. Adjust the learning parameters in the sidebar

+Slippery Environment = False : More accurate
+Slippery Environment = True : More challenging

+α = 0.1
+γ = 0.95
+ε = 1
+episodes = 5000

 2. Go to the "Training & Visualization" tab and click "Train Agent"

 3. Observe the learning metrics and visualizations

+α = new more accurate
+γ = new more accurate
+ε = new more accurate
+episodes = new more accurate

 4. Switch to the "Interactive Mode" tab to test the agent's performance

-5. Control the agent manually or let it follow the learned policy
+5. Control the agent manually or let it follow the learned policy (Based on Training)

+## Learning Process
 Experiment with different parameters to see how they affect the agent's learning process!